 Vingcard lock installation

 You should not rush the installation of your Vingcard lock, as this will most likely result in problems later on.

 Ensure you have all of the necessary tools and equipment before you begin.
 You’ll need a drill, bit set, and screwdriver for starters.

-If you’re installing it on your door, then a power drill is recommended; otherwise, hand tools will do just fine in most cases.
+A power drill is recommended if you’re installing it on your door; otherwise, hand tools will do just fine in most cases.